kiwisfavmascara/Assignment_1/README.md

 # Why are we here?

-*Why I am learning programming in 2026, when a machine will write code for me.*
+Why I am learning programming in 2026, when a machine will write code for me.

-I know AI can write code, because I have already let it.
+I know AI can write code, because I have already tried it.
 Last year I asked an assistant to build small demos for me in [Processing](https://processing.org), and it did.
 So the question behind this course — why are we here — has never felt abstract to me.
 It felt personal the first week.

-My answer, in one sentence: **I am not learning programming to compete with AI at writing code.
-I am learning it to understand and control the systems behind my work.**
+My answer, in one sentence: I am not learning programming to compete with AI at writing code.
+I am learning it to understand and control the systems behind my work.

-## Processing: a result is not an understanding
+Processing: a result is not an understanding

 Those Processing demos worked.
 I typed what I wanted in plain English, code came back, I pressed run, and most of the time I got roughly the visual I had in